Something's not going right, says Alexander-Arnold

-Liverpool: Trent Alexander-Arnold admits 'something's not going right' after Leeds defeat
+Liverpool: Trent Alexander-Arnold says 'something's not going right' after Leeds defeat

 Last updated on .From the section Liverpool

-Trent Alexander-Arnold has admitted "something's not going right" with Liverpool after they fell to a second successive Premier League defeat.
+Trent Alexander-Arnold has said "something's not going right" with Liverpool after they fell to a second successive Premier League defeat.

 Liverpool were beaten 2-1 at home by Leeds on Saturday, a week after a shock 1-0 loss at Nottingham Forest.

-Defender Alexander-Arnold said the Reds still have self-belief, but admitted setbacks "potentially make you second-guess yourself and question things".
+Defender Alexander-Arnold said the Reds still have self-belief, but said setbacks "potentially make you second-guess yourself and question things".

 "Clearly as a team something's not going right," he told Liverpoolfc.com.